Generation of Maximal Snake Polyominoes Using a Deep Neural Network: Methodology for the SPS Diffusion model

 \subsection{Snake generation}

 We investigate the use of a denoising diffusion probabilistic model (DDPM) for generating maximal snakes.
-Our variant of this type of model is referred to as \emph{structured pixel space diffusion} (SPS Diffusion), for reasons that will be detailed in Sec.~\ref{sec:diffusion_differences}.
+We call our variant \emph{structured pixel space diffusion} (SPS Diffusion), for reasons detailed in Sec.~\ref{sec:diffusion_differences}.

 The process of generating polyominoes with SPS Diffusion is directly analogous to image generation with a standard DDPM and it is described as follows:

 \begin{enumerate} \item An image of pure noise, sampled from a normal distribution, is initialized and given to the model. \item At each step, the model predicts the amount of noise to be removed from the sample in order to move closer to a structured configuration. \item The predicted noise is subtracted from the current sample. \item The updated sample is fed back into the model, and the process is repeated for a given number of steps.
 A larger number of steps typically yields higher-quality outputs. \end{enumerate}